See the House and Senate versions of Trump’s ‘big, beautiful bill’ side by side

 By Tami Luhby, Amy O’Kruk and Curt Merrill, CNN

-The House narrowly passed its own version of the Trump agenda bill last month.
-While many of the provisions are largely similar in the Senate’s legislation, several are quite different, which is also causing some tension and may delay the bill’s progress.
-The two chambers would have to agree on one text before delivering the megabill to Trump for his signature.
+The House and Senate have each narrowly passed their own versions of the bill.
+While many of the provisions are largely similar, several are quite different, which is causing some tension and threatening to delay the president’s agenda.
+The two chambers must agree on one bill text to deliver to Trump for his signature.

 Here’s how the House and Senate have approached key provisions of the package: